Retro-modern furnishings and decor throughout the hotel

-A lot of Boston and Cambridge hotels go for the classic, American feel: traditional furnishings imbued with an air of New England fustiness (see the Hotel Commonwealth).
-The 210-room Le Meridien opts out of this format, instead favoring a sleek, shiny, and slightly futuristic approach.
-The lobby has , low tables, and curvy couches, and hallway signs indicating not elevators but "lifts" establish the hotel's aspirations to European chic.
-The rooms have plush pillow-top beds, great electronics, and a pair of intriguing bedside lamps that dangle from the ceiling on thin, silvery wires.
-The hotel is starting to show some wear and tear, however.
+A lot of Boston and Cambridge hotels go for the classic, American feel: traditional furnishings imbued with an air of New England fustiness.
+The 210-room Le Meridien opts out of this format, instead favoring a sleek, shiny, and slightly futuristic approach (the lobby, for example, has mid-century modern furnishings, gray chevron floors, and a purple back-lit bar).

 A great location just a few blocks from diverse eating and shopping options in Cambridge's Central Square

-Rooms have plush bedding and quality electronics, but they're on the small side
+Rooms have chic decor and good tech, but they're on the small side